Battle of Inchon: Green Beach

-At 06:30 on September 15, 1950, the lead elements of X Corps hit "Green Beach" on the northern side of Wolmido.
+At 06:30 on 15 September 1950, the lead elements of X Corps hit "Green Beach" on the northern side of Wolmido.
 The landing force consisted of the 3rd Battalion, 5th Marines, led by Lieutenant Colonel Robert Taplett and nine M26 Pershing tanks from the USMC 1st Tank Battalion.
 One tank was equipped with a flamethrower and two others had bulldozer blades.
-The battle group landed from tank landing ships (LSTs).
+The battle group landed from LCVPs and LSUs.
 The entire island was captured by noon at the cost of just 14 casualties.

 The KPA defenders were outnumbered by more than six to one by the UN troops.
 KPA casualties included over 200 killed and 136 captured, primarily from the 918th Artillery Regiment and the 226th Independent Marine Regiment.
-The forces on Green Beach had to wait until 19:50 for the tide to rise, allowing another group to land.
-During this time, extensive shelling and bombing, along with anti-tank mines placed on the only bridge, kept the small KPA force from launching a significant counterattack.
-The second wave came ashore at "Red Beach" and "Blue Beach".

 The North Koreans had not been expecting an invasion at Incheon.
-After the storming of Green Beach, the KPA assumed (probably because of deliberate American disinformation) that the main invasion would happen at Kunsan.
-As a result, only a small force was diverted to Incheon.
-Even those forces were too late, and they arrived after the UN forces had taken Blue Beach and Red Beach.
-The troops already stationed at Incheon had been weakened by Clark's guerrillas, and napalm bombing runs had destroyed key ammunition dumps.
-In total, 261 ships took part.

-For Red Beach and Blue Beach, Vice Admiral James H. Doyle, Commander of an amphibious ready group, announced that H-Hour, time of landing, would be 17:30.
+According to Heinl, with the capture of So Wolmi Do at 1115, the 3d Battalion, 5th Marines had accomplished its mission.
+Now, all they had to do was wait for the tide to rise again."

-The KPA 22nd Infantry Regiment had moved to Incheon before dawn on September 15, 1950, but retreated to Seoul after the main landing that evening.
+The KPA 22nd Infantry Regiment had moved to Incheon before dawn on 15 September, but retreated to Seoul after the main landing that evening.
+According to Heinl,"The 70th Regiment was ordered to Seoul from Suwon and, even more important, the 18th Division, which had been headed for the Naktong, was immediately recalled to the capital.
+The 22th Regiment and the remnants of the 918th Coast Artillery could only await the impending blow."